nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 - 2.01.A04.03) Provision of alternative housing and job support when needed.

-- 2.01.A04.04) Establishment of mechanisms for social and psychological support for women affected by violence an d abuse.
+- 2.01.A04.04) Establishment of mechanisms for social and psychological support for women affected by violence and abuse.

 ##### 2.01.A05) Health: Social Protection for Persons with Chronic Illnesses